 Encourage the student to breathe deeply by breathing audibly in unison with her.
 If a student’s breath becomes labored or choppy as you’re adjusting, that’s probably a good indicator that you’ve taken him too deeply into a pose.

 In order to provide an effective adjustment, you need to know how the pose feels in your own body.
 Practice the pose regularly, and try to imagine what a student might need to complete it successfully.

 No one expects you to perfect every possible adjustment overnight.
 Start with a pose you feel comfortable with, and then learn how to offer new adjustments over time.
 As you boost your skillset and have opportunities to practice, you’ll be able to offer more and more adjustments.
 Remember that like practicing yoga, teaching yoga is also a journey.

 Are you feeling called to lead, teach and deepen your practice with friends and family around you?
-Thousands from around the world have dedicated themselves to sharing the Chopra Center teachings with others.
+Thousands from around the world have dedicated themselves to sharing Chopra's teachings with others.
 Click here to find out more.

 Find balance anywhere, anytime with the new Chopra App.
 Download it now for hundreds of personalized guided meditations at your fingertips.